davidemodolo/Automated_Planning_Project/README.md

 We used `planner.domains` API, `planutils` docker image, `PANDA` and `PlanSys2` to compute the plans.

-### Problem 1

-A robotic agent can deliver one supply in one box at a time.

-### Problem 2

-The number of boxes increased to 4 thanks to the ability of a robot to attach to a carrier.
-We created a version with the number coded as variable (using `:numeric-fluents`) and another version with innested `when` statements.

-### Problem 3

-Created HDDL files to implement hierarchical planning.

-### Problem 4

-Added durative actions.

-### Problem 5

-Problem 4 but implemented with PlanSys2 and fake actions.

-## Our results and thought

-Our resulting plans can be found in the markdown files in each folder.

 ## Directory content

 Created with `tree /F` command